Board of Directors

 Lee is the director and producer of the feature length documentary film Adopted, which explores the grit rather than the glamour of international adoption.
 The film includes a companion DVD, Adopted: We Can Do Better, which she and her team created as an educational teaching guide for adoptive families.
 Today, the film and the companion videos are still used as standard training material in almost every adoption agency in the country.
 Point Made Films teamed up with filmmaker Andre Robert Lee for its second documentary, The Prep School Negro, which reveals how costly scholarships can be for young African American scholars who attend some of the most elite prep schools in the country.
 To date, the film has been screened in more than seven hundredprep schools across the country.
 Point Made Films latest film is I’m Not Racist… Am I? a documentary directed by Catherine Wigginton Greene that follows, verité style, twelve New York high school students who commit to completing a year of anti-racism training together.
 Throughout the course of the film, the teens and their parents learn how today’s racism is both different and much the same as the racism of thirty years ago.
-Point Made Films’ latest documentary is I’m Not Racist… Am I? as the principle resource, and they’ve also adapted a “game” experience where people can explore stereotypes and micro-aggressions from someone else’s perspective.
+I’m Not Racist… Am I? is the principle resource for an innovative online anti-racism course developed by Point Made Learning, the sister company to Point Made Films.
+Point Made Learning creates and offers engaging anti-discrimination products and services based in storytelling.
 Point Made Learning’s goal is to the change the way organizations engage in equity issues such as racism, sexism, gender equity, classism, and physical ability differences.

 Lee has served as a consultant on numerous documentary films, including Overburden, about systemic oppression and poverty in the Appalachian Mountains; Without a Fight, about the role of youth soccer in the Kenyan slum of Kibera; and Las Abuelas de Plaza de Mayo, which reports the heartbreaking aftermath of some five hundred infants who were secretly adopted during Argentina’s Dirty War.
 Point Made Films is also a producing partner for the independent feature film The Birth of a Nation written, produced, directed by, and starring, Nate Parker.